wp-plugins/rs-head-cleaner-lite/readme.txt

 = Does this plugin have any known issues? =

-We are aware of an issue with some themes using sliders, ans some responsive themes.
+We are aware of an issue with some themes using sliders, and some responsive themes.
 We are currently working on resolving this and creating a fix.
 Please test this plugin out thoroughly with your theme prior to using it on a live site.
-We will provide an update as soon as we have this resolved.
-Most themes are able to use this with no issues whatsoever.
+We will provide an update as soon as we have this resolved. *Most themes are able to use this with no issues whatsoever.*

 = But I already have a caching Plugin installed...Why do I need CSS and JS caching? =